 INSTRUCTIONAL COLUMNS: Between 1989 to 2009, periodical instructional columns for: Guitar Player, Acoustic Guitar, Premier & Acoustic Musician Magazines.

-CD's: Since 2008, I've recorded five Cd's under my name, all containing original instrumental compositions, including two solo acoustic discs, "Fretfull" and "Fretology" and three full band discs, "Full Soul Ahead", "Penumbral Sky" and "Guitar Decathlon."
+CD's: Since 2008, I've recorded six Cd's under my name, all containing original instrumental compositions, including two solo acoustic discs, "Fretfull" and "Fretology" and four full band discs, "Full Soul Ahead," "Penumbral Sky," "Guitar Decathlon," and Kindred Souls."